3 - Data Types and Basic Commands

 -

-Create a variable for a pig’s first name.
-The first pig's first name is 'Bart'.
+Create an object for a pig’s first name.
+The first pig’s first name is “Bart”.

 Check your code